Viorel Tilea: Early career

 In October 1918, he joined the Romanian National Council, and was soon sent to Geneva, to meet Mr. Herron, an American writer, and friend of United States President Woodrow Wilson.
 Between February and October 1919, he served as the private secretary of Iuliu Maniu, and from October to December 1919 as the private secretary of Alexander Vaida, attending the Paris Peace Conference.
 It was in that year he became attached to the Romanian Legation in London.

 He served as Extraordinary and Plenipotentiary Envoy of Romania to London between 1938 and 1940.
-He was the first to work in 1 Belgrave Square, the current home of the Romanian Embassy in London.
+He was the first to work in 1 Belgrave Square at the Romanian Embassy, the current home of the Romanian Cultural Institute.

 Romanian war scare

 In mid-March 1939, Tilea falsely reported to the British government that his country was under the verge of an immediate German attack, which led to a U-turn on British policy of resisting commitments of Eastern Europe, as part of the government's European policy, which became known as the "Romanian war scare".
 In fact, there was no German attack planned on Romania in March 1939.

 However, the Romanian government, faced with troops from Romania's archenemy, Hungary, concentrating on the border, and German efforts to secure control of Romania's oil industry, had concluded that there was a danger of a Hungarian-German invasion and had exaggerated the danger level to secure British support.
 Whether Tilea was deliberately exaggerating the German threat to Romania as a way of gaining British support against the German demands to surrender the control of their oil industry, as claimed by the British historian D.C.
 Watt, or if the Romanians genuinely believed that they were about to be invaded by Germany in March 1939, as claimed by the American historian Gerhard Weinberg, is still unclear.